yeongrokgim/dxo-one-firmware-study/README.md

 2) as we have no screen or uart output, we have to redirect them.
 3) in AmbaShell, storage management is dos-like. c:\ is your SDcard root, a:\ and b:\ are where internal data stored (possibly device-specific calibration files?)
 4) you can write commands in autoexec.ash, but you may want to redirect output to file like this : help > c:\help.log
-5) it doesn't work with 't dxo something' commands; it requires different approach; write 't dxo console 8' to autoexec.ash to redirect all output to sdcard:\console_debut.txt
+5) it doesn't work with 't dxo something' commands; it requires different approach; write 't dxo console 8' to autoexec.ash to redirect all output to sdcard:\console_debug.txt